Women in Jordan: Education

-With a female literacy rate of 97.4%, Jordan has the highest female literacy rate in the Middle East.
+Jordan maintains the highest female literacy rate in the Middle East at 98.1%.
 The majority of Jordanian women are both literate and highly educated; differences in career expectations based on gender tend to stem from cultural practices, not the fact that women are not as meritorious as men.
+Female education in Jordan also ranks highest in the MENA region.

-Constitutional provisions affirm all Jordanian citizens’ basic rights to education.
+Constitutional provisions affirm all Jordanian citizens' basic rights to education.
 Article 20 makes elementary education required for all Jordanians and free of charge in public, government schools.
 This provision is elaborated on and reinforced in the Education Act.
-The Jordanian government spends more than 5% on education every year, and since 1980, the literacy rate in Jordan increased from 69.2% to 91% (2002) to 97.4% (2012).
+The Jordanian government spends 3.2% of their GDP on education (2021), and since 1980, the literacy rate in Jordan for women increased from 69.2% to 91% (2002), to 97.4% (2012) and finally to 98.1% (2021).

 Female enrollment at all levels of school is high and Jordanian women have the highest average number of years of schooling in comparison with women in both Kuwait and Bahrain.
 While as of 2005 men in Jordan received 1.7 years more schooling than women in Jordan receive, that difference is considered very low for the region.
 The dropout rate is not excessive.
 Women who do drop out of schooling claim their primary reason (at various levels) is marriage and their responsibilities in the home, while men who drop out say they do so primarily to get jobs and help their families make money.

 Family approval of a woman's education is crucial.
-When a poorer family is unable to put more than one child through school, the boy will likely get the education and the girl is expected to focus on homemaking skills.
+When a poorer family is unable to put more than one child through school, the boy will likely get the education and the girl is expected to focus on homemaking skills, and this is rooted in gender inequality.
 While women have access to basic schooling, access to technical training is limited as women are expected to study topics that directly relate to their dominant roles as wives and mothers – such as art, humanities, and teaching (2005).
 There is excessive gender stereotyping in Jordanian textbooks.

+Jordanian women have been active in education for over a century, as the first woman to teach high school courses in Jordan was Zainab Abu Ghneimah in 1922.
+Feminist courses were first introduced at the University of Jordan by Rula Quawas, also previously the founder and Director of the university's Women's Studies Center.

+The Queen of Jordan, Rania, is supporting education for all children in Jordan with her foundation 'The Queen Rania Foundation for Education and Development' which was established in 2013.
+The foundation aids in research and development in Jordanian education and has recently found that in Jordan it is the girls that hold the largest percentage in education compared to boys which created a reverse gender gap.
+Queen Rania is also an advocate for UNICEF and was an honorary Global Chair of the UNICEF United Nations Girls' Education Initiative in 2009.